Fruits are good for health, children, pregnant mothers and the sick stand to benefit from eating plenty of fruits.

 The benefits await the enterprising farmer.
 In addition, most fruit trees last for more than a lifetime when well-tended.

-It is advisable for farmers intending to commit money to grow fruit to choose from a range of locally available fruits that do well in most parts of the country.
+It is advisable for farmers intending to commit money to growing fruit to choose from a range of locally available fruits that do well in most parts of the country.

-Currently, there is a craze for fruit imported from Kenya, including fresh apples, grapes, and berries among others.
+Currently there is a craze for fruit imported from Kenya, including fresh apples, grapes, berries among others.
 These are normally consumed by the big spenders in this city.

 Farmers here should go in for growing mangoes, avocados, pears, bananas, oranges, paw-paw, jackfruit, lemon, passion fruit and sugarcane.

-The National Agricultural Research Organisation (NARO) has developed many high-quality varieties of these fruits that are now available to farming communities in several locations across the country.
+The National Agricultural Research Organisation (NARO) has developed many high quality varieties of these fruit that are now available to farming communities in several locations across the country.

 There is no reason why you cannot make life better by growing these fruits for domestic consumption with any excess being offered for sale.